Online Engineering Schools in Missouri

 At the University of Missouri, aspiring engineers can pursue an online master of science (MS) degree in civil engineering.
 Geared toward working professionals, this flexible program helps students advance their knowledge of key sub-disciplines such as structural engineering and materials, structural mechanics, environmental engineering, geotechnical and geo-environmental engineering, transportation engineering, and water resources engineering.

-Made up of 31 credits, the program includes courses such as air pollution control and engineering; advanced topics in civil engineering; biochemical treatment processes; environmental sustainability; legal issues in civil engineering; urban transportation data science; and pavement materials and design.
+The program comprises 31 credits and includes courses such as air pollution control and engineering, advanced topics in civil engineering, biochemical treatment processes, environmental sustainability, legal issues in civil engineering, urban transportation data science, and pavement materials and design.

 • Location: Columbia, MO